emtron-australia/help/README.md

 Each directory (category) needs a file called `_index.md` which tells the site what the title is, and what to show when the category itself is clicked on, for example: showing a list of child topics.
 ![_index.md example](/img/readme/index_md.png)

+### Weight
+The `Weight: x` property controls the ordering of categories.
+The lowest weight will float to the top while the highest weight will sink to the bottom.
+When the property is opmited, the highest weight is set by default.
+The number can be any integer value.

 ### Images
 Images live in the `img` directory.
 You can put images in there then reference them in any content file.